Sorted – The English tenses and aspects you should learn

 - present perfect continuous

 - past simple

-This is just my opinion, but my experience and logic tell me that focusing on the past continuous, the future perfect, the future continuous and the future perfect continuous is a huge waste of time.
+This is just my opinion.
+However, my experience and logic inform me that it's a huge waste of time to focus on the future perfect, the future continuous and the future perfect continuous.
 It’s mind-boggling just how many teachers get their students to study such obscure and pointless aspects of the English grammar system.

 When you think about it, it’s very rare in normal conversation to have to say: “By this time next month, I will have lived in Poland for two years.”
 You’re far more likely to use the present perfect continuous to emphasise how long you’ve been living in a place: "I've been living in Poland for two years."